-Today I am very excited to bring you all a deleted scene from Amanda Troyer's debut YA novel, Harrow
+Today I am very excited to bring you all a deleted scene from Amanda Troyer's debut YA novel, Harrow.

 This definitely seems like the perfect book for those who are into psychological thrillers!